 uses a mixture of Summer Tweed, Revive, and Fine Lace (the

-latter I am sunbstituting with something I already have).
+latter I am substituting with something I already have).
+In

-In an adventurous mood I seem to have chosen something by
+an adventurous mood I seem to have chosen something by a newer

 Volpi who graduated from the RCA in 2012.